nebraska-silicon-lab/Lab-Instructions/sop/ETL/301 - Throughput Assembly Configuration.md

 default.ETROC.4.1.pos: {649.703701,298.164172,63.961246}
 default.ETROC.4.1.rot: {-0.000069,0.001439,0.000857,-0.999999}

 Same numbering scheme here as for the Module PCBs.
-The 4 is the chuck_number.bottom and the 1 is the position number on the Staging Plate for ETROC/LGAD sub-assemblies.
+The 4 is the chuck_number.top and the 1 is the position number on the Staging Plate for ETROC/LGAD sub-assemblies.
 The other numbers are given in the first figure of this section.
 It is important you follow that numbering scheme when you get the 15 ETROC positions.